Stress Can Increase Your Risk for Heart Disease

 Stress at work becomes even more of a problem when you don't have a strong support system or you have long-term anxiety.

 If you can't find a different position within your company, do what you can to gain control over your environment.
-Try to take some time every day away from work, doing something that is relaxing and that you enjoy.
+Try to take some time every day away from work.
+Do something that is relaxing and that you enjoy.
 It may be reading, walking, or deep breathing.

 If you think you are at an increased risk for heart disease because of stress in your life, talk with your health care provider.
 He or she may recommend counseling, classes, or other programs to help you lower your stress level and your risk for heart disease.